Nuvei/nuvei-plugin-woocommerce/readme.txt

 = 3.13.4 =
 * We reverted the prePayment logic for the payment methods with personal pay buttons.
 * When search for SDK Order by DMN data, use the Transaction ID.
+* In Advanced settings were added two options to change the position of Gpay and ApplePay buttons.

 = 3.13.3 =
 * After admin actions like Settle, Void and Refund, do not redirect/reload, but show a message on the top of the page.